CSCfi/csc-user-guide/docs/apps/csd.md

 2. Open a `Host Terminal` and  move to a suitable working directory.
 3. Load the CSD module with `module load ccdc/2021`.

 Now you have access to the programs ConQuest, Hermes, Mercury and Mogul.
-For example, to access ConQuest, you need to type

-`cq`

-or to start Mercury, type

-`mercury`
+Run them by typing `cq`, `hermes`, `mercury`, or `mogul` in the terminal, respectively.

-[GOLD](gold.md) has its own entry.
+[GOLD](gold.md) has its own entry in Docs CSC.

 ### Using WebCSD directly with a browser

 The [WebCSD service](https://www.ccdc.cam.ac.uk/structures)
 provides most of the search capabilities directly via a browser from the computers within the licensed university's IP range.
 Access does not need further authentication.
-If there are problems, [contact Service Desk](../support/contact.md).
+If there are problems, [contact CSC Service Desk](../support/contact.md).

 ## References